-During the meridional advection of air in the cold and warm sector of extratropical cyclones, temperature advection occurs due to cold air, that is advected equatorward, and warm air, that is transported poleward.
-Temperature advection is defined as $-u \cdot \nabla T$, where u is the velocity vector and T the air temperature.
-To calculate $-u \cdot \nabla T$, the spatial distribution of T is needed, 245 which is usually not available from ship-based meteorological measurements.
+During the meridional advection of air in the cold and warm sector of extratropical cyclones, temperature advection occurs due to cold air, which is advected equatorward, and warm air, which is transported poleward.
+Temperature advection is defined as $-\mathbf{u} \cdot \nabla T$, where \mathbf{u} is the velocity vector and T the air temperature.
+To calculate $-\mathbf{u} \cdot \nabla T$, the spatial distribution of T is needed, which is usually not available from ship-based meteorological measurements.
 Since the advection of air masses leads to a thermal imbalance between the ocean and the atmosphere, we use a simple identification method of temperature advection based on the air-sea temperature difference $\Delta T{ao} = T - SST$, where T is taken at a suitable near-surface level.
 A specific threshold of ΔT{ao} is chosen to define cold and warm temperature advection, respectively.
-In this study, we analyse situations, in which 250 the atmosphere and the ocean are not in thermodynamic equilibrium.
+In this study, we analyse situations in which the atmosphere and the ocean are not in thermodynamic equilibrium.
 Therefore, symmetric thresholds around an isothermal near-surface stratification are chosen.
-Cold temperature advection is defined as time periods when $\Delta T{ao} < -1.0$ °C and warm temperature advection when $\Delta T{ao} > 1.0$ °C. A zonal or weak advection regime is defined for -1.0 °C $< \Delta T{ao} < 1.0$ °C. The effects of using different temperature thresholds to define the temperature advection regimes are discussed in Hartmuth (2019).
-Two-dimensional masks of cold and warm temperature advection events as identified by the proposed scheme in ERA-Interim 255 using T at 10 m a.s.l. are shown exemplarily at 12 UTC 26 Dec 2016 in Fig. 3.
-The warm temperature advection masks cover areas to the north-east of low pressure systems (indicated by minima in sea level pressure), which correspond to the warm sectors of extratropical cyclones over the Southern Ocean (Fig. 3a).
-West of the low pressure systems, cold temperature advection in the cold sectors can be seen.
-For example between 60° E and 90° E, the cold and warm sectors of a large low pressure system (L1 in Fig. 3) are indicated by the cold and warm temperature advection masks.
-In this snapshot, areas of cold and warm tem-
+Cold temperature advection is defined as time periods when $\Delta T{ao} < -1.0$ °C and warm temperature advection when $\Delta T{ao} > 1.0$ °C. A zonal or weak advection regime is defined for -1.0 °C $< \Delta T{ao} <$ 1.0 °C. The effects of using different temperature thresholds to define the temperature advection regimes are discussed in Hartmuth (2019).

-260 perature advection coincide with positive and negative ocean evaporation, respectively (Fig. 3b).
+Two-dimensional masks of cold and warm temperature advection events as identified by the proposed scheme in ERA-Interim using T at 10 m a.s.l. are shown as an example at 12:00 UTC 26 December 2016 in Fig. 3.
+The warm temperature advection masks cover areas to the north-east of low-pressure systems (indicated by minima in sea level pressure), which correspond to the warm sectors of extratropical cyclones over the Southern Ocean (Fig. 3a).
+West of the low-pressure systems, cold temperature advection in the cold sectors can be seen.
+For example between 60 and 90° E, the cold and warm sectors of a large low-pressure system (L1 in Fig. 3) are indicated by the cold and warm temperature advection masks.
+In this snapshot, areas of cold and warm temperature advection coincide with positive and negative ocean evaporation, respectively (Fig. 3b).
 Cold temperature advection is associated with strong ocean evaporation.
-Weak ocean evaporation occurs mainly between the advection masks, and very small or even negative moisture fluxes indicate dew deposition occurring in the warm sectors (see for example cyclone L2 between
+Weak ocean evaporation occurs mainly between the advection masks, and very small or even negative moisture fluxes indicate dew deposition occurring in the warm sectors (see for example cyclone L2 between 60 and 30° W in Fig. 3b).
+As expected, the surface fronts often mark the boundaries between the cold and warm sectors and, thus, of the cold and warm temperature advection masks.
+The warm and cold fronts of the cyclone L2 delimit the warm sector along its southern edge